 Other Miscellaneous Consumer Actions

 In some cases, creditors do not always follow the bankruptcy laws.
 When a creditor violates the law, I try not to let them get away with it.
 I will pursue damages from creditors who consistently violate your rights by filing an adversary action against the creditor in your bankruptcy.
 These types of cases usually lead to debtors receiving a payment from the creditor for damages because of the creditor's eroneous conduct.
-Therefore, if your rights are violated after I file your bankruptcy, I will pursue these creditor and hopefully obtain a settlement for you.
+Therefore, if your rights are violated after I file your bankruptcy, I will pursue these creditors and hopefully obtain a settlement for you.
 These cases are normally taken on a contingency fee basis which means that I do not collect a fee unless I collect something from the creditor for you.